open-feature/docs.openfeature.dev/docs/tutorials/ofo.md

 #### Forward the service

-If you're using using the supplied `kind` config, you can skip to [Experiment with OpenFeature](#experiment-with-openfeature), this port is already forwarded.
+If you're using the supplied `kind` config, you can skip to [Experiment with OpenFeature](#experiment-with-openfeature), this port is already forwarded.

 Forward the service port:
 ```shell